jaredmdunn/wherever-we-go/02_characters/02_skills.md

 - Spotting a hidden blade under a cloak.
 - Noticing an ambush before it’s sprung.
 - Catching a whispered exchange in the crowd.

-### Survival
-The ability to endure and navigate harsh environments, find food and water, track creatures, and withstand natural dangers.

-Examples:
-- Starting a fire in a rainstorm.
-- Following animal tracks through the woods.
-- Navigating by the stars across open desert.